Stop! (album): Critical reception

 she's a huge talent in her own right and likely to set a standard by which others are compared for years to come."

 In their review Music & Media called the album "rather old-fashioned poprock that nevertheless is more than just another record.
-Brown's voice is strong and expressive and her songs are largely excellent...both the material and Brown's voice am reminiscent of Kate Bush's first album.
+Brown's voice is strong and expressive and her songs are largely excellent...both the material and Brown's voice are reminiscent of Kate Bush's first album.
 The songs vary from the sub PM grind of "Walking Back To Me" to the African influenced "Your Love Is All" and the excellent single "Stop".